rooseveltframework/teddy/README.md

 Supported desktop browsers:

+- Android browser 4.0+
 - Chrome 24+
 - Firefox 18+
+- Internet Explorer 10+
+- iOS Safari 5+
 - Opera 12+
-- Internet Explorer 10+
 - Safari 6+

-Supported mobile browsers:

-- Android Chrome 18+
-- Android Firefox 18+
-- Android 4.0+ default browser
-- iOS 5+

 Known issues
 ===

-Nothing is perfect, not even <a href='http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html'>the most badass President of all-time</a>.

 Any pull requests sent over dealing with any of these outstanding issues will graciously be accepted:

-- Client-side dependency `DOMParser HTML extension (polyfill)` requires a patch to function correctly, so a fork had to be included with Teddy.
-Please encourage @eligrey to merge <a href='https://gist.github.com/kethinov/4760460'>this fork</a> into his gist.
+- Teddy is beta software.
+Not many apps have been written using it yet, so it's entirely possible that there will be some significant bugs.
+- Source code view on client-side unit tests is broken in IE10 most likely due to a bug in dependency library vkbeautify.
 - The unit tests are a bit primitive at the moment.
 Suggestions for improvement or pull requests with better tests will be much appreciated.
-- Source code view on client-side unit tests is broken in IE10 most likely due to a bug in dependency library vkbeautify.

 Untested browsers
 ===

-- Android 2.2 and below.
+- Android browser 2.2 and below.
-- iOS 4 and below.
+- iOS Safari 4 and below.
 - Opera Mini.
 - BlackBerry browsers.
 - Lots of older versions of the desktop versions of Chrome, Firefox, Opera, and Safari probably work well with Teddy, but there hasn't yet been time to test them.
 If anyone wants to test them and post the results, it will be greatly appreciated.